Some background on how this now-neglected blog came to be:

 Fast forward … a few years … and after I’d lived in six states, my desire to travel hadn’t be met.
 Life made some big changes for me in a six-month period, including the death of a horse I’d loved for 16 years, a divorce, giving up my dog and a change in job responsibilities, and I decided it was time to hit the road.
 With some (read: a lot) of help from friends, I packed a rucksack and a loose plan for seven months of farming, writing and hashing abroad.
 (Hashing, dear readers, refers to the Hash House Harriers, a drinking group with a running problem that began in Malaysia in 1938 and now has kennels all over the world.)

-My travels aren’t only about gypsy fun and vagabond games, after all.
-I’m actually out here to learn about sustainable living, agriculture and food systems around the world, and I still work as a freelancer as I go.
+My travels aren’t only about fun and vagabond games.
+I actually get out there to learn about sustainable living, agriculture and food systems around the world, and I still work as a freelancer as I go.
 I’m a sustainability junkie and ag geek as well as a freelance writer and editor.
 Isn’t it nice when your life, your livelihood and your passion intersect?
 (If you don’t know the answer to that question, don’t wait another day to start seeking it.)

 All photos are (c) Lisa Munniksma, unless otherwise labeled.